vinomaster/dawn/guides/sdlc/README.rst

 Guides
 =============

-:Guide: Case-based Reasoning Analysis
++ Case-based Reasoning Analysis
-:Description: The intent of this system analysis workflow guide is to help
-    streamline the activities associated with the evaluation of a functional aspect of a software system using a case-based reasoning process.
+    :Description: The intent of this system analysis workflow guide is to help streamline the activities associated with the evaluation of a functional aspect of a software system using a case-based reasoning process.
 The objective is to produce an assessment report based on an investigation into a specific functional aspect of a software system.
 The approach the analysis is to model performance on new problems using results from past experiences with similar problems.
     :Markdown File: cbr_guide.md

-:Guide: Functional Analysis
++ Functional Analysis
-:Description: The intent of this system analysis workflow guide is to help
-    streamline the activities associated with the evaluation of a functional aspect of a software system.
+    :Description: The intent of this system analysis workflow guide is to help streamline the activities associated with the evaluation of a functional aspect of a software system.
 The objective is to produce an assessment report based on an investigation into a specific functional aspect of a software system.
 The approach of the analysis is to model a problem and iterate through possible solution alternativs that will help achieve the functional goals of the system for the subject problem.
     :Markdown File: fa_guide.md

-:Guide: Process Assessment
++ Guide: Process Assessment
-:Description: The intent of this system analysis workflow guide is to help
+    :Description: The intent of this system analysis workflow guide is to help streamline the activities associated with tuning (improving) a specific software system process.
+The objective is to produce an assessment
-    streamline the activities associated with tuning (improving) a specific software system process.
-The objective is to produce an assessment report based on an investigation into a specific performance of a process along with reproducible code for future analysis.
-The approach of the analysis is to identify characteristics of a process bottleneck and to measure possible adjustments to the process that will remove the bottleneck.
+        report based on an investigation into a specific performance of a process along with reproducible code for future analysis.
+The approach of the analysis is to identify characteristics of a process bottleneck
+        and to measure possible adjustments to the process that will remove the
+        bottleneck.
     :Markdown File: pa_guide.md

-:Guide: Regression Test
++ Regression Test
-:Description: The intent of this system analysis workflow guide is to provide a
+    :Description: The intent of this system analysis workflow guide is to provide a reusable utility for monitoring and regression testing a specific system process.
+The objective is to produce reproducible
-    reusable utility for monitoring and regression testing a specific system process.
-The objective is to produce reproducible process monitoring code and documentation of the regression analysis.
+        process monitoring code and documentation of the regression analysis.
     :Markdown File: rt_guide.md

 Acknowledgements
 =============